-In today's V.I.P. webinar, we discussed the current price behavior in the EUR/USD pair and looked for opportunities to place a live trade using the Slumdog Forex trading system.
+In today's V.I.P. webinar, we discussed the current price behavior in the EUR/USD pair and we also attempted to place a few live trades using the Slumdog Forex trading system.

 We had an interesting trading session as the market shifted from risk appetite during the Asian & European trading session to risk averse during most of the US session.
 Today's trend was primarily bearish with euro weakness driving most of the market movement, in both equities, commodities & other asset classes.
 We saw the EUR/USD currency pair fall 84 pips from the session high at 1.2297 to session low at 1.2213, which formed a new low for the year.

 In today's technical analysis video, we will briefly explain the price action in the EUR/USD pair and identify common areas of support & resistance for potential trade entries.